-When necessary, a Channel Referral will be completed by DSL/DDSL's
+When necessary, a Channel Referral will be completed by DSL/DDSL's.
+This is available on Coventry City Council website

 Channel is the safeguarding panel which supports Prevent

 Led by the Local Authority, it is a programme which focuses on supporting people at an early stage who could be drawn into terrorism.
 It ensures people of any age, faith, ethnicity or background receive support before their vulnerabilities are exploited by those wanting them to embrace terrorism or any illegal extremist activity.